loyjoy/academy/basic/menu/experiences.md

 ## Experiences
-short abstract: Home View (advanced)
+with only a short abstract about Home View (advanced Course content)